iUseYahoo/LSPDFR-DP/README.md

 Repository Structure
 This repository is structured to make it easy to find what you need.
 Here's what you'll find:

-/<plugin names>/ inside you'll find the original files the code came from and the code files for the .DLL inside.
+/plugin name/ inside you will find a .DLL which is the plugin and .CS files which is the source code.

 Contributing
 Contributions to this repository are welcome!
 If you'd like to contribute a new plugin or script, please follow these steps: